 - Federal regulations pertaining to the review, approval and oversight of research are in the process of major revisions.
-Proposed changes (Notice of Proposed Rulemaking, or NPRM) and public comments may be accessed here or https://www.federalregister.gov/articles/2015/09/08/2015-21756/federal-policy-for-the-protection-of-human-subjects, and are open to public comment through January 6, 2016.
-The effective date would be one year after the final rule is published in the Federal Register, which publication would not be before January 2017.
+Proposed changes (Notice of Proposed Rulemaking, or NPRM) and public comments may be accessed here or https://www.federalregister.gov/articles/2015/09/08/2015-21756/federal-policy-for-the-protection-of-human-subjects, and were open to public comment through January 6, 2016.
+The effective date of any changes would be one year after the final rule is published in the Federal Register, which publication would not be before January 2017.
 The impact of the proposed changes to HRRS operations and to activities subject to WSIRB review will be carefully evaluated but obviously cannot be established with certainty.
 Our bookmarked NPRM may be accessed here.
 As available, additional information may be posted on this website.
 To access federal updates about these proposed changes, click on the button below.

 Washington State Institutional Review Board